United States v. Phillip Braun et al.

 9:19-CR-80030-Dimitrouleas (S.D.
 Florida)

 Court Assigned: This case is assigned to the Honorable William P. Dimitrouleas, U.S. District Court for the Southern District of Florida, U.S. Federal Building and Courthouse, 299 East Broward Boulevard, Fort Lauderdale, Florida 33301.
-Trial is currently scheduled to begin on June 14, 2021.
+All charges in this case have been resolved by guilty pleas or a conviction at trial.

 The information on this website will be updated as new developments arise in the case.

-On November 19, 2019, defendant Robert DiMaggio pleaded guilty to Count 1 of the charges as laid out below – a violation of Title 18, United States Code, Section 371 for the crime of conspiracy to defraud the United States.
+On November 19, 2019, defendant Robert DiMaggio pleaded guilty to Count 1 of the charges as laid out below – the crime of conspiracy to defraud the United States.

 On March 7, 2019, six people and two Florida corporations were charged in an indictment for their roles in a scheme to distribute illegal dietary supplements.